GanjinZero/RRHF/README.md

 It is simpler than PPO from the aspects of coding, model counts, and hyperparameters.

 In our preliminary experiments, we compare RRHF and PPO using 7B LLaMA [1] and Alpaca [2] models on Anthropic’s Helpful and Harmless (HH) [3] dataset.
 We evaluate the results by perplexity (PPL) and reward model scores (Reward).
-With a much simplier training paradigm, we found that RRHF can achieve slightly better result than PPO in terms of generation fluency (PPL) and alignements (Reward).
+With a much simplier training paradigm, we found that RRHF perform comparable result with PPO in terms of generation fluency (PPL) and alignements (Reward).

 | Models| Setting  | PPL       | Reward    |
 |--------|---------|-----------|-----------|